Careers & Jobs Sources - LSC-CyFair

-NOTE: Login off campus with your college ID barcode or Harris County library card.
+NOTE: Login off campus with your 14-digit LSC ID/Library card number or Harris County library card number.

 (EBSCO) Includes full-text articles from magazines and newspapers on careers, job hunting, and more.